-Effective December 31, 2022, EHFD's Board of Trustees voluntarily decided to dissolve after transferring all assets to the Foundation.
+Effective December 31, 2022, Episcopal Health Foundation of Dallas' (EHFD) Board of Trustees voluntarily decided to dissolve after transferring all assets to the Foundation.
 The Foundation recorded the unconditional, unrestricted contribution of \$6,315,341 from EHFD as a contribution on the statements of activities.